 Day 1: Thursday, May 16

-McCormick Place Convention Center, Room W183 (First Floor)
+McCormick Place Convention Center, Room W183 A-C (First Floor)

 7:30 AM